 In addition to these bit upsets, one unusual upset signature was recorded which represents an upset in the configuration control logic register.
 In this situation the number of bit upsets observed exceeded the total number of particles radiated on the die by as much as 10 times.
-This was not a multiple bit upset mode but rather an upset in the configuration control that results in the configuration memory being reinitialized.
-This is considered a Single Event Functional Interrupt (SEFI) type of upset and represents an apparent complete loss of configuration when it occurs.
+This was not a multiple bit upset mode but rather an upset in the configuration control that results in the configuration memory This is considered a Single Event being reinitialized.
+Functional Interrupt (SEFI) type of upset and represents an apparent complete loss of configuration when it occurs.
 The observed LET threshold was between 8 an 16 MeV-cm2/mg and only occurred if the fluence exceeded 105 ions/cm2.
-Therefore the device cross-section for this upset mode is very low ($<1 \text{ x}10^5 \text{ cm}^2$) relative to the total cross-section for the part and there is a very small probability of occurrence on-orbit.
+Therefore the device cross-section for this upset mode is very low (<1 E-5 cm2) relative to the total cross-section for the part and there is a very small probability of occurrence on-orbit.

 With this data one could multiply the number of bits times the cross-section and calculate a total cross-section for the part.
-Of course the device is not intended to operate statically, and dynamic cross-section needed to be measured in order to determine the significance of each type of bit upset and whether combinational logic would add to the sensitive volume.
+Of course the device is not intended to operate statically, and dynamic cross-section needed to be measured in order to determine the significance of each type of bit upset and whether combinatorial logic would add to the sensitive volume.
 Dynamic cross-section measurements were difficult to make using heavy ions because the flux of particles was too high to allow for accurate measurements of the time to upset in a dynamic mode.
-Control of heavy ion fluences of as little as 10 to 100 particles/cm2 was judged to be a too unreliable for accurate measurements.
 Accordingly, proton characterization was pursued.
-The substantially lower interaction rate from protons would allow the rate of observed device upsets to be lowered many orders of magnitude allowing accurate time-toupset measurements.
+The substantially lower interaction rate from protons would allow the rate of observed device upsets to be lowered many orders of magnitude allowing accurate time-to-upset measurements.